iDang3r/Translator_x86/README.md

 # Translator_x86
-1) compiles my assembler language to Mac's Mach-o(64) executable file (use flag -asm)
+1) compiles my assembler language to Mac's Mach-o(64) executable file (use flag '-asm')

 2) translates my_CPU_code to Mac's Mach-o(64) executable file

-To get more information use flag -help
+To get more information use flag '-help'

 uses Mach-o files only with:
 - Mach64 header